 The narrow flat that Will Thacker (Grant) shared with his grubby Welsh roommate Spike (Rhys Ifans) in Notting Hill was nice but fairly modest.
 You can see photos of the sets created for the movie interiors here.

-According to the London House Hound, who blogs at Brickwork: A London Property Blog, the real thing is much more grand, and it’s on the market for £2.5 million.
+According to an anonymous source, the real thing is much more grand, and it’s on the market for £2.5 million.
 Which means–hello!–we get to peek inside and see what was really behind that blue door.

 I had heard that the real house was nothing like the one in the movie.
 That it was spacious, open, and bright.
 But even knowing that, I was still surprised by the amount of light and space here.

 The real estate listing describes it as a “converted chapel with linked cottage.”